ahmedrh99/Go1_navigation/README.md

 # Navigation
 ## all code is supposed to run from the robot itself
-please make sure the robot is in the designated initial position
+please make sure the robot is in the designated initial position (note: the positions and orientations of office locations were manually registered)
 ## To start the robot navigation, run the following

 ssh into into the jetson nano 15,